 |Other||A catchall category for other items that might have caused the failure.|

 Failures are highlighted on several pages.
 You categorize failures either on the Run Summary page or the individual Test Results page.

-Selecting a test run from the Run Results page takes you to the Run Results Summary page, where you can categorize the failures.
+Selecting a test run from the Run page takes you to the Run Summary page, where you can categorize the failures.

-The following steps show you how to categorize failures on the Run Results Summary page.
+The following steps show you how to categorize failures on the Run Summary page.

-- Click the checkbox next to the tests you want to categorize.
+- Select the checkbox next to the tests you want to categorize.

-Note: When you click multiple checkboxes simultaneously, the failure category, comments, and assignments are applied to all selected tests.
+Note: When bulk updating, the information will be applied to all selected tests.

 After a test executes via the Automation Service, you can categorize any failures from the Test Results page.